 The day after the court decision, however, women working in Italy’s Parliament protested by wearing jeans to show solidarity with the victim; the protests brought worldwide attention to the issue.

-The court decision was eventually overturned and the so-called 'denim defense' no longer exists.
+The court decision was eventually overturned and the so-called 'denim alibi' no longer exists.